 10 Key Points in the Employee Life Cycle

-There are numerous points in the course of an employee’s tenure, that allow you to strengthen the connection between the company and employees.
-Reasons to attend to engagement: positive employee engagement correlates with financial success; positive culture; the retention of your best people.
+There are numerous points in the course of an employee’s employment, that allow you to strengthen the connection between the company and employees.
+Reasons to attend to engagement: employee engagement correlates with financial success; positive culture; and retention of your best people.

 Retention in today’s employment world

-As the economy improves across industries, your employees have increasing options outside your group.
-When you imagine a recruiter or competitor phoning your employee with an opportunity, how do you think of their response?
+As the job market tightens, employees have increasing options outside your group.
+When a recruiter or competitor calls, how do you envision your employees’ response?
 Be realistic.
 Here are some possible responses to a:

-- “Nice base pay, I have a lot of other benefits here, including a generous bonus.”
+“Nice base pay, but I have a lot of other benefits here, including a good bonus.”

 Think about it.
-We know you’re busy with operational matters so how much attention have you actually paid to your employees’ needs, their ideas or their development?
-Every time a supervisor engages with their staff is an opportunity to deepen the quality of the company’s relationship with them.
-Employees won’t always move for money.
-They will generally listen to an offer if you haven’t paid attention.
-They will always listen to an offer if you haven’t treated them with respect.
-In fact, they will actively look for a new job if they feel devalued by you.
+Do you leverage every opportunity to strength your relationship with employees?
+How much attention do you focus on your employees’ needs or even listening to their ideas?
+Every time a supervisor engages with their team is an opportunity to deepen the quality of the company’s relationship with them.
+Employees won’t always move for money but they will generally listen to an offer if you haven’t paid them enough attention.
+They will definitely listen to an offer if you haven’t treated them with respect.
+Further, they will actively look for a new job if they feel devalued by you.
 Ignore them at your peril?

 Here are 10 Key Points in the Employee Life Cycle – opportunities during the employee’s career to build your relationship and to involve them in contributing to your positive culture: